Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Numerical approach

 Let $\bsym{U}(r,x_1,x_2)=\left(X(r,x_1,x_2),Y_1(r,x_1,x_2),Y_2(r,x_1,x_2)\right)$ be the solution vector for the system (\ref{drXeq})-(\ref{Zeq}).
 We denote by

 the numerical approximation of the solution vector at $(x_{1i},x_{2j})\in S_{r_n}$ and we use

 as schematic representation of the system (\ref{drXeq})-(\ref{Zeq}) when the angular discretization has already being carried out.
-In this sense, the symbol $\partial$ in eq. \eqref{eq:SchematicODESystem} represents the Fourier differentiation described in \secref{sec:FourierDifferentiation} applied to each component of $\bsym{U}$.\\
+In this sense, the symbol $\partial$ in eq. \eqref{eq:SchematicODESystem} represents the Fourier differentiation described in Section~\ref{sec:FourierDifferentiation} applied to each component of $\bsym{U}$.\\

 Then, we can compute the vector solution at $(x_{1i},x_{2j})\in S_{r_{n+1}}$ by

 where $h$ is the step size of the method, $\partial \bsym{U}^{(n)}_{ij}$ are the spatial derivatives of $\bsym{U}^{(n)}_{ij}$ at $r = r_n$, and $\bsym{f}$ encodes the system of equations (\ref{drXeq})-(\ref{Zeq}) and the chosen ODE method.
 In the general, $\bsym{f}$ might depend on $\bsym{U}^{(n+1)}_{ij}$ as expressed in eq. \eqref{eq:DiscreteODESystem}.
 In such a case, eq. \eqref{eq:DiscreteODESystem} is said to be an implicit method.
 Solving this equation for implicit methods result in a increase in the computational cost mainly for non-linear systems.
 For this reason we employ 4th order Runge-Kutta method for the numerical integration of the non-linear system of equations (\ref{drXeq})-(\ref{Zeq}). \\